NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 #### QuickChange Xpress: Full Interchanges in a Click

 With the release of NAM 45 in mid-2022, the RealHighway has support for full ploppable interchanges, known as QuickChange Xpress (QCX).
-At present, only Diamond Interchanges involving the Road and Avenue networks (with appropriate turn lanes applied on the surface networks and the on/offramps) exist.
+At present, only Diamond Interchanges involving the Road, Avenue, and 6-lane Avenue (AVE-6, from the Network Widening Mod) networks (with appropriate turn lanes applied on the surface networks and the on/offramps) exist.
 Four different RHW width configurations are supported (RHW-6S/RHW-4 Adjacent, RHW-6S/RHW-4 With Median, RHW-8C/6C, and RHW-10S/8S), and the option to have the RHW go over or under the surface street (in an L0/L1 configuration).

 The QCX setups are located near the end of the TAB Loop under the RHW QuickChange button on the Highways Menu.
 TABing through will change the surface network width (Road or Avenue) and whether it or the RHW is elevated or the surface network is.
 Home/End rotation on each TAB entry will allow one to cycle through the different RHW widths/configurations supported.

 To use a QCX, simply plop the interchange in its desired location/rotation, and connect it up with the surrounding networks.
 It's really that easy!

-{{< gallery columns="2" clickable="true" >}}
+{{< gallery col-xl="2" col-lg="2" clickable="true" >}}
     images/quickchange/rhw-qcx-1.jpg
     images/quickchange/rhw-qcx-2.jpg
     images/quickchange/rhw-qcx-3.jpg